 Patients are recommended to come in immediately after an injury to the nose for a complete evaluation.
 Sometimes you will not need a complete surgery if you come in sooner; you might still be able to reset the nose from a fresh injury.

-What is the ideal nose?Patients will sometimes come in requesting to look like someone popular in the media such as Kate Middleton, Kim Kardashian, Natalie Portman, Britney Spears, or Selena Gomez.
+Q: What is the ideal nose?Patients will sometimes come in requesting to look like someone popular in the media such as Kate Middleton, Kim Kardashian, Natalie Portman, Britney Spears, or Selena Gomez.
 However, it is better for patients to focus on the specific changes they want in their nose, because they are not going to get the exact same nose that another person has.
 Patients are recommended to bring in a photo of what their ideal nose would be, if they could choose (not necessarily celebrities).
 During the consultation or pre-operative appointment, photos can be taken and computer imaging performed to give the patient an idea of what their nose would look like after rhinoplasty.
-With this computer imaging, patients can get a realistic idea of what their nose would look like after surgery.

 Some patients that have done primary rhinoplasty end up with partial blockage of the airway.
 Thus, a cosmetic surgery might turn into reconstructive matter.
 Some of the patients that come in to see Dr. Bandy are patients that have had such blockage caused prior by previous surgery.